xalvarez/aws-graphql-demo/blog.md

 ```

 As you can see, `id`, `firstName` and `lastName` have an exclamation mark (!) following
-their scalar types - that means that they are required fields, and `age` is not.
+their scalar types - that means that they are required fields whereas `age` is not.

 Then, we need to specify our queries: